 Travelling feels like a nourishment for the mind and soul, but travel fatigue eventually set in and you start longing for those things that feel familiar and comforting — things that make you feel at home.

-Unless you make the world your home instead
+… unless you make the world your home instead!

-I Stay Connected To Things That Matter
+Connect To Things And People That Matter

 I Make New Locations Feel More Personal

-I often stick to the idea of eating at the same place.
-Or if not, have a morning tea or something at someplace daily.
-This keeps me connected to the society, feel a part of it, and stay away from feeling homesick.
+I often stick to the idea of eating at the same place every day, yet I do it.
+This keeps me connected to society, feels a part of it, and stays away from feeling homesick.